Rob Manfred: Oakland Athletics relocation to Las Vegas

+Reinstatements

+On May 13, 2025, Manfred announced that the permanent bans on Pete Rose, Shoeless Joe Jackson, and seven other deceased players were lifted, making them eligible for the Baseball Hall of Fame.
+He also announced that anyone on the permanently ineligible list would automatically have their bans lifted after death.
+The decision was made in response to a petition filed by Rose's family.

 Personal life

-Growing up in Central New York, Manfred was a fan of the New York Yankees.
-His father Rob Sr. led the Rome, New York, division of Revere Copper and Brass, while his mother Phyllis was a third grade teacher.
+Growing up in Central New York, Manfred is a fan of the New York Yankees.
+His father Rob Sr. led the Rome, New York, division of Revere Copper and Brass, while his mother Phyllis was a school teacher.
 He has an older sister and a younger brother.

 Manfred and his wife, Colleen, have four children; Megan, Michael, Jane and Mary Clare.
-Megan married Timothy Petrella of Minnetonka, Minnesota, son of the president of UnitedHealthcare Community and State, at Immaculate Conception Catholic Church in Sleepy Hollow, New York.
+Megan married Timothy Petrella of Minnetonka, Minnesota, son of the president of UnitedHealthcare Group, at Immaculate Conception Catholic Church in Sleepy Hollow, New York.

-Manfred serves as a board member at Catholic School of the Holy Child in Rye, New York.